Andrew-2609/tt-go-sample-api/README.md

 This project is **directly related** to the [TT TypeScript Sample API](https://github.com/Andrew-2609/tt-ts-sample-api), mainly because of the AWS SQS queue that they share.

-These two projects have a `docker-compose.yml` file that run the containers on a network called `tt-network`.
+These two projects have a `docker-compose.yml` file that runs the containers on a network called `tt-network`.
 It allows the communication between the projects, even though they have their own docker-compose files.

 So, please know that you'll need the two projects up and running to be able to test the entirety of this application.